 Rafael Goldchain is a well-respected Canadian photographer.
 His photographs are included in the collections of major museums including the National Gallery of Canada, the Bibliotheque Nationale de France, the Museum of Modern Art, the Consejo Nacional para la Cultura y Las Artes (México), and the Biblioteca Nacional de Chile.

 Goldchain was born in 1953 of Polish-Jewish heritage in Santiago, Chile and educated in Jerusalem, Israel before moving to Toronto.
-He earned a Master of Fine Arts at York University (2000) and a Bachelor of Applied Arts in Photographic Studies at Ryerson University (1980).
+He earned a Master of Arts in Art History (University of Toronto, 2017), a Master of Fine Arts in Visual Arts (York University, 2000) and a Bachelor of Applied Arts in Photographic Studies (Ryerson University 1980).

 Goldchain’s roots in Chile and México drew him to work in México and Central America in the 1980s and 1990s.
 This prolific period yielded works that enlisted portraiture and personal documentary to stage a vision-from-exile of diverse lands and cultures convulsed by conflict and rapid change.
 Nostalgia for an Unknown Land, as the work came to be known, received praise from critics, curators and collectors and was exhibited across Canada, in the US, México, Cuba, and Chile.
 Photographs from this body of work were purchased and exhibited by the Museum of Modern Art, NY, the Museum of Fine Arts, Houston, the Canada Council Art Bank, and by corporate and private collections.
 A limited-edition monograph of the same title was published in 1989 by Lumiere Press (Toronto).